FaridaElOraby/Library-Management-System/README.md

 1. Clone the repository: git clone https://github.com/FaridaElOraby/Library-Management-System.git
 2. Install the dependencies: npm install
-3. Create a new postgres database and update the database configuration by replacing the connection string in the .env file.
+3. Create a new Postgres database and update the database configuration by replacing the connection string in the .env file.
 4. Start the application: npm start; the server runs on port 3000 and can be changed by replacing the port in the .env file.
 5. Make sure you have Node.js and Postgres installed on your machine before proceeding with the installation.